 Most of the time keeping the mobile page as simple as possible is always a good idea.
 For example, if you have multiple graphical elements that convey the same message, just show one on mobile.

 Since most mobile phones will adapt to the size of the content area provide in the mobile builder, a good rule of thumb is to have an image that’s at least 400 pixels wide to ensure there aren’t any empty spaces on the sides.

-Creating a positive post-click experience on mobile is essential since the landing page is where conversions happen.
+Creating a positive post-click landing page on mobile is essential since the post-click landing page is where conversions happen.
 If your page loads too slowly or creates a disjointed experience from ad to post-click, visitors will bounce.

 The AMP framework’s benefits truly outweigh its limitations:

 - Faster page load speed on mobile devices

 - Using AMP pages can help increase your Quality Score

 - Google Will favor pages that use AMP